fsmosca/UCIChessEngineProtocol/README.md

 		Search until the "stop" command.
 Do not exit the search without being told so in this mode!

 * stop
-	Stop calculating as soon as possible,
-	don't forget the "bestmove" and possibly the "ponder" token when finishing the search
+	Stop calculating as soon as possible, don't forget the "bestmove" and possibly the "ponder" token when finishing the search.

 * ponderhit
 	The user has played the expected move.
 This will be sent if the engine was told to ponder on the same move